YouShaoze/team-diana.github.io/en/pages/t0r0_rover.md

 # T0-R0

-T0-R0 is the new rover built by Team DIANA
+T0-R0 is a rover engineered for partecipating to the rover challenges.